RPi-Distro/pi-gen/README.md

 ## how to create the image
 - First clone this repository with `git clone --recursive git@github.com:pirateradiohack/PiRadio.git`.
-(Please note the `--recursive` here is important to get all the code, there is a submodule present)
+(Please note the `--recursive` here is important to get all the code, there is a submodule present.)
 - Configure your radio stations: Pimoroni maintains a set of default internet radio streams.
 You can see them in the file `example.m3u`.
 This file will be installed if nothing else is supplied.
 If you create a file called `my-playlist.m3u` with your own list of internet radio streams, this file will be used instead.
 - Configure your wifi settings: copy the file called `config.example` to `config` and edit this last one.
 You will see where to enter your wifi name, password and country.
 All 3 settings are necessary.
 - Then build the image.
 (You can see the whole guide on the official RaspberryPi repo: https://github.com/RPi-Distro/pi-gen).
 I find it easier to use docker as there is nothing else to install, just run one command from this directory: `./build-docker.sh`.
 That's it.
 On my computer it takes between 15 and 30 minutes.
 And at the end you should see something like: `Done!
 Your image(s) should be in deploy/`